-The Parker Sleep Disorders Center provides comprehensive sleep studies that are directed and evaluated by board certified physicians.
+The Parker Sleep Disorder Center in Denver, Colorado provides comprehensive sleep studies that are directed and evaluated by board certified physicians.
 Most sleep studies require an overnight stay, which we accommodate with private suites that feature attached bathrooms.
-Additionally, a Registered Polysomnographic Sleep Technologist (RPSGT) supervises overnight studies and will care for no more than two patients each night – this ensures that each sleep study participant we see is constantly being monitored.
+Additionally, a Registered Polysomnographic Sleep Technologist (RPSGT) supervises overnight studies and will care for no more than two patients each night - ensuring that each sleep study participant we see is constantly being monitored.

-The Parker Sleep Disorders Center also provides home sleep study equipment, instruction and analysis services.
+The Parker Sleep Disorder Center also provides home sleep study equipment, instruction and analysis services.

 This is an overnight sleep study that requires between six to eight hours over night to complete.
 You will stay in a private, beautifully decorated room so that you feel as close to home as possible.
 You may bring your own sleep clothing, pillow and personal items for a comfortable stay.
 Learn more about Polysomnography.